-- Advanced clinical treatment skills such as psychopharmacology, CBT, DBT, family therapy, EMDR, etc. - 2.
-Supervisory skills to guide and train students and social work practitioners in the field
+Advanced clinical treatment skills (such as psychopharmacology, Cognitive Behavioral therapy, Dialectical Behavior Therapy, family therapy, EMDR, and other cutting edge evidenced based practice skill models)

-- 3. Teaching pedagogy for academic classroom instruction - 4.
-Leadership/administrative skills - 5.
+- 2. Supervisory skills to guide and train students and social work practitioners in the field - 3.
+Teaching pedagogy for academic classroom instruction - 4.
+Leadership/administrative skills to support agency administrative roles - 5.
 Social justice and health equity advocacy - 6.
-Applied research training and program evaluation
+Applied clinical research training and program evaluation

-In addition to the clinical practice domains, a unique feature of University of Maryland, Baltimore's (UMB) proposed DSW will be its focus on interprofessional education (IPE) and training.
+Notably, UMB's proposed DSW program also leverages UMB's strengths as a leader in interprofessional education (IPE) and behavioral health.
 UMB is a national leader in promoting IPE and team-based care in the delivery of behavioral health services to the citizens of Maryland (Pecukonis, 2008; 2013; 2014; 2019).
-Our campus includes the Schools of Social Work, Medicine, Nursing, Pharmacy, Dentistry, Law, and an interdisciplinary Graduate School that has cultivated a rich academic community supporting IPE efforts.
+Our campus includes the Schools of Social Work, Medicine, Nursing, Pharmacy, Dentistry, Law, and an interdisciplinary School of Graduate Studies that has cultivated a rich and diverse academic community supporting IPE efforts.
 UMB's Center for Interprofessional Education brings together students from each of the schools to learn together and about each other's profession and how to work together in the clinical setting.
-DSW students will have many opportunities to learn with and about other health care providers on campus.
-Most importantly, this interprofessional milieu will teach our trainees to work collaboratively with other health/behavioral health providers.
-We believe that IPE and team-based care holds great promise in revolutionizing health/behavioral health care delivery and thus will provide new and exciting training and employment opportunities for doctoral prepared social workers.
+DSW students will have many opportunities to learn with and about other health care providers on campus which is consistent with national trends in behavioral health/health education.
+This IPE experience will prepare them to be clinical leaders and ensure that more Maryland hospitals and clinical settings can benefit from innovative thinking and collaboration between healthcare providers which will improve patient outcomes.